Josephus Daniels House: Description and History

 The front facade of the house was dominated by a four-column Neoclassical Greek portico, its columns capped by Egyptian capitals, and supporting a fully pedimented gable.
 The main entrance was flanked by sidelight windows and pilasters, which rose to an architrave and an iron-balustraded balcony for the second floor.
 The interior of the house retained many fine finishes, although some of its upstairs bedrooms had been converted into meeting spaces, and much of the eastern outer wall was removed to provide access to the large meeting wing.

 Josephus Daniels, for whom the house was built in 1920, was one of the most important US Secretaries of the Navy in the 20th century, serving from 1913 to 1921 under President Woodrow Wilson.
 Daniels brought the Navy to a wartime footing during World War I, and oversaw many improvements and reforms in its operations and practices.
 He provided educational opportunities for poor and illiterate personnel, provided for the enlistment of women, banned alcohol from the officer's mess, and combated collusive bidding practices in government contracting.
 He later served as United States Ambassador to Mexico, where he antagonized American oil interests by refusing to promote their agenda.

 Daniels was also a newspaper editor from the 1880s until his death - For decades he managed The News & Observer in Raleigh, at the time North Carolina's largest circulation newspaper.
 He and his newspaper "championed the white supremacy cause in frequent news reports, vigorously worded editorials, provocative letters, and vicious front page cartoons that called attention to what the newspaper called the horrors of 'negro rule.'"
 Daniels argued that as long as African Americans had any political power, they would block progressive reforms.

 Fate

-In February 2021, the Raleigh City Council voted to revoke the property's historic landmark status, reportedly due to its association with Josephus Daniels, who, in addition to being a vehement white supremacist and segregationist, was also one of the leading perpetrators of the Wilmington insurrection of 1898.
+In February 2021, the Raleigh City Council voted to revoke the property's historic landmark status, reportedly due to its association with Josephus Daniels, who, in addition to being a vehement white supremacist and segregationist, was also one of the leading perpetrators of the Wilmington massacre.

-The house was bought on 10 March 2021 by Beacon Street Caswell LLC and was torn down in August 2021.
+The house was bought on March 10, 2021 by Beacon Street Caswell LLC and was torn down in August 2021.
 Its National Historic Landmark designation was withdrawn in 2024.